dms-viz/dms-viz-docs/preparing-data/data-requirements/index.md

 - ### `protein_site`

-  _Optionally_, this column is only necessary if the `reference_site` sites are different from the sites in your provided protein strucutre.
+  _Optionally_, this column is only necessary if the `reference_site` sites are different from the sites (residue numbering) in your provided protein strucutre.
 If they are different, this column is the position in the protein structure that corresponds to the `reference_site` values in your data.

+- ### `chains`

+_Optionally_, this column is only necessary if you've provided the `protein_site` column and there are multiple `reference_site` sites for the same value of `protein_site`.
+This might be the case if your data corresponds to _discontinuous chains_ in the protein structure.
+For example, if your data is measured over two separate chains with overlapping numbering schemes.
+For example, Influenza HA protein structures usually have separate chains with overlapping numbering for the stalk and the head.
+So the reference sites 102 and 30(HA) might both correspond to the residue number 102 in the PDB file.
+In that case, the only way to distinguish between them on the structure is with the identity of the chain (i.e. A vs. B).
+This column should have chains in the same format as the chains provided to [`--included-chains`](/preparing-data/command-line-api/#included-chains) (i.e. a space separated string of chains: "A B C D").

 ## Join Data